-According to the rule laid down by the U.S. Supreme Court in Brady v.
-Maryland, a prosecutor may not refuse a request by the defendant for evidence that is "exculpatory" (tends to prove the defendant is not guilty) and "material"67 to either guilt or punishment.68 Withholding such evidence, even by mistake, gives the defendant the right to a new trial.69
+Under Brady v.
+Maryland, a prosecutor may not refuse your request for evidence that is "exculpatory" and "material" to either guilt or punishment.
+You may be entitled to a new trial if the prosecutor withholds such evidence, even by mistake.